Searinox/ScryptCalc/README.md

 ```

 The values provided will be automatically populated in the UI on application start.
 The settings "clearinput", "hideinput", "hidesalt", "hideresult" and "clearclipboard" can take "1"/"true"/"yes" or "0"/"false"/"no" as values.

+Custom paths for the config file are supported.
+Providing the file path as an argument will have ScryptCalc attempt to load it on start.
+If it cannot, it will start with the default settings.
+Relative paths are understood as relative to the ScryptCalc binary's folder.